-The attack of the party house and the killing of Fred and Mark were part of a huge coverup by the federal government to disintegrate the Black Panther party.
+The attack of the party house and the killing of Fred and Mark were part of a huge coverup by the federal government to disintegrate the Black Panther Party.
 To do this, they instituted a program called COINTELPRO.

 The Counterintelligence Program 9COINTELPRO) was a federal government initiative that began in 1956 by the FBI.
-Their job was to infiltrate and stop the activities of groups which they saw as a threat to the government and white supremacist agenda.
+Their job was to infiltrate and stop the activities of groups that they saw as a threat to the government and white supremacist agenda.

 They were experts in using illegal methods in infiltrating and disrupting the activities of groups such as the Communist Party, Socialist Worker Party and then the Black Panther Party, in the 1960s.